ryanrolds/presentations/slides/cicd.md

 # 🕔Is CI/CD worth it?

-* Con: More tools and maintenance 🧰
+* ➖ More tools and maintenance 🧰
-* Con: Requires DevOps skillset
+* ➖ Requires DevOps skillset
-* Pro: Smaller changes, fewer bugs, faster feedback 🏎️
+* ➕ Smaller changes, fewer bugs, faster feedback 🏎️
-* Pro: Developer cadence 🏃
+* ➕ Developer cadence 🏃
-* Pro: Everyone can ship code 🚢
+* ➕ Everyone can ship code 🚢
-* Pro: Leads can take a vacation 🏖️
+* ➕ Leads can take a vacation 🏖️

 ---
 class: middle